Anton Wijs

 ACADEMIC BACKGROUND

 Anton Wijs obtained his PhD in Computer Science from VU Amsterdam in 2007, The Netherlands, after having worked as a researcher at the Centrum Wiskunde & Informatica (CWI).
 His research was on formal verification of system designs using model checking, in the NWO TIPSy project.
 After that, from 2007 to 2009, he worked as a postdoc at INRIA Rhône-Alpes in Grenoble, France, in the European EC-MOAN project, in which model checking was applied to analyze models of biological systems.
 From 2009 to 2014, he subsequently worked as a postdoc at the Eindhoven University of Technology, in the NWO Efficient Multi-Core Model Checking project.
 During the second half of 2014, he worked at RWTH Aachen University in Aachen, Germany, as a postdoc.
-Since 2015, he is working as an Assistant Professor at Eindhoven University of Technology.
+Since 2015, he has been working as an Assistant Professor at Eindhoven University of Technology, and since 2023, he is an Associate Professor at this university.